aya-rs/aya/docs/src/start/hello-xdp.md

         pids myapp(69184)
 ```

-For our firewall to work once the user-space program has exited, we'll need to pin it to the BPF FS.
+Running the command again once `myapp` has exited will show that the program is no longer running.